Skip to Content

 Other varieties of kalanchoe succulents

 Kalanchoes are some of my favorite succulents.
-If you love them too, check out these posts:
+If you love them too, check out these articles:

 Pin Kalanchoe Tomentosa Growing Tips for Later

-Would you like a reminder of this post for how to grow panda plant ?
+Would you like a reminder of this post on how to grow a panda plant?
 Just pin this image to one of your Pinterest succulent boards so that you can easily find it later.

 How to Grow Kalanchoe Tomentosa - Panda Plant Succulent

-Kalanchoe tomentosa is an easy to care for succulent with soft fuzzy leaves which have dark tipped margins.
-It has the common names of Panda plant, pussy ears and Chocolate soldier.
+Kalanchoe tomentosa is an easy-to-care-for succulent with soft, fuzzy leaves that have dark-tipped margins.
+It has the common names of Panda plant, pussy ears, and Chocolate soldier.

 Materials